zathrath03/CS525-SU18-Assignments/assign2/README.md

 ```
 *returns an array of PageNumbers (of size numPages) where the ith element is the number of the page stored in the ith page frame.
 An empty page frame is represented using the constant NO_PAGE.*

+* Returns the frameContent array

 #### getDirtyFlags

 ```c
 bool *getDirtyFlags (BM_BufferPool *const bm);
 ```
 *returns an array of bools (of size numPages) where the ith element is TRUE if the page stored in the ith page frame is dirty.
 Empty page frames are considered as clean.*

+* Returns the isDirtyArray array

 #### getFixCounts